EventStore/EventStore/docs/plugins/Logs-endpoint-plugin.md

 ]
 ```

-The response is ordered as most recent change first and limited to a maximum of 1000 items, and include:
+The response is ordered from most recent change first, is limited to a maximum of 1000 items, and includes:

 | Name | Description |
 |---|---|